manan-ec/manan-ec.github.io/devlog/feb24-week-4.md

 - 09:00 - We can add `.prettierrc.json` in the repo hence same formatting for everyone.
 - 13:20 - Had a code review call for pending PRs.
 - 15:30 - Rebased and updated PR for `info-label`.
 - 17:00 - Worked out and picked up issues for next week.
-Chao.
+Ciao.

 Sign out @17:00